SiAdcock/betty/README.md

 - Sarah and I would seek out our weekend friends and play football or hide and seek late into the evening
 - We'd often walk to nearby Pershore for a few hours in the local swimming baths.
 - Betty would heroically guide us across fields of cows and horses in a way that defied her age.
-- But my favourite moments were waking up on Sunday morning to a cup of tea and a saucer of biscuits.
-Betty knew we adored this ritual and she always kept an abundant supply of malted milks.
+- But my favourite moments were waking up on Sunday morning to pot-brewed tea served in a china cup,with a saucer of malted milk biscuits.
+- Betty knew we adored this ritual and she always kept an abundant supply of those biscuits.
+- I still get a fuzzy feeling in my stomach every time I dunk a malted milk into a cup of tea.

 # Letters